steffendx/GoNorthWiki/Tale.md

     * **Change player skill value**: Allows you to select a skill of the player and change the value of the skill.
     * **Change player skill value**: Allows you to select a skill of the npc and change the value of the skill.
     * **Save dialog state**: Marks this point in the dialog as a continue point if the dialog is stopped and the player talks to the npc again.
 This way you can mark the dialog state after an introduction and the next time the player talks to the npc the dialog will continue at this state.
+    * **Open shop**: Allows you to mark the start of a trade between the player and the npc.
+    * **Play npc animation**: Allows you to specify an animation that must be played for the npc.
+You can configure a list of animations that will be proposed in the config area (see below).
+But you will be able to also enter a different animation.
+This way you can have unqiue animations for some npcs and prevent flooding of the proposed animations.
+    * **Play player animation**: Allows you to specify an animation that must be played for the player.
+You can configure a list of animations that will be proposed in the config area (see below).
+But you will be able to also enter a different animation.
+This way you can have unqiue animations for some npcs and prevent flooding of the proposed animations.
  * **Condition**: A condition to branch the dialog.
 By pressing the "+" at the top next to the "x" you can add a new condition.
 By pressing on the condition text you can edit the condition, see condition dialog below.
 Next to each condition you find the following icons:
     * **Arrows**: Using the arrows you can rearrange the the different conditions
     * **Trash bin**: By clicking this icon you can delete the condition